 • Resources for our undocumented community, compiled by the Betancourt Macias Family Scholarship Foundation:

-• New York Public Library – Free online tutoring for families, teens, and children:
+• New York Public Library – Remote Learning Resources for Kids and Teens:

 • Take a deep breath!
 Animated breathing exercise:

 • Headspace is offering free sleep, meditation, and movement exercises:

 • Virtual Calming Room offers a range of wonderful calming exercises and ideas:

 • DYCD at Home has dance, music, art, filmmaking, and more.
 Check out the opportunities on their website, sign up for the activities that interest you, and text (347) 349-4361 to get updates directly to your phone:

 • Intrepid museum – Free classes for K-12:

 • Google Arts & Culture’s collection offering online tours and exhibits of 2500 museums: